sanity-io/document-internationalization/docs/coming-from-sanity-plugin-intl-input.md

 You will need to update your config to reflect this change.

 ### 5. Studio parts have been renamed
-If you had implemented any of the previous plugin's studio parts you will need to rename the implementations.
+If you had implemented any of the previous plugin's studio parts you will provide them as js config to the plugin;
+`languagesLoader`, `shouldReload` and `customFlagComponents` respectivly.
 ```diff
 [
   {